Date of Current Revision: June 2015

 - Cleaning solvents should be biodegradable, phosphate free and citrus-based when their use will not compromise quality of service.

 - Industrial and institutional cleaning products that meet Green Seal certification standards or environmental preference and performance will be purchased or required to be used by janitorial contractors.

 - All surfactants and detergents used will be readily biodegradable and will not contain phosphates.

 - Vacuum cleaners that meet the Carpet and Rug Institute's "Green Label Testing Program-Vacuum Cleaner Criteria" (capable of capturing 96 percent of particulates measuring 0.3 microns and operating with a sound level less than 70dBA) will be used by in-house staff and required for janitorial contractors.

 - Products and equipment should not contain lead or mercury.
 For products that contain lead or mercury, preference should be given to those products with lower quantities of these metals and to vendors with established lead and mercury recovery programs.

 - Pest control will be managed through prevention—physical and mechanical—and through the purchase of environmentally friendly products.
 As a last resort, use of the least toxic pest control substance is required.

-All vehicles purchased must be biodiesel, electric or hybrid except where the type of vehicle required is not approved according to these specifications.
-All exceptions to this requirement must be made by the Senior Vice President for Administration and Finance.
+All vehicles purchased must be biodiesel, electric or hybrid except where the type of vehicle required is not made according to these specifications.
+All exceptions to this requirement must be approved by the Senior Vice President for Administration and Finance.